ErykMikolajek/usos-lite/README.md

 # Usos lite
 Simple C# web application using ASP.NET Core MVC technology with REST API

-### You can run application using command dotnet run
+### You can run application using command 'dotnet run' and opening localhost on port selected by dotnet

 ---